erfantkerfan/ocserv/README.md

 # End each table with the 'COMMIT' line or these rules won't be processed
 COMMIT
 ```
+* `ufw enable # dont forget to add all the ports you need before doing this`
 * `sudo crontab -e`
 ```
 @daily certbot renew --quiet && systemctl restart ocserv -> add this